lingui/js-lingui/docs/tutorials/setup-cra.rst

 Install
 =======

 1. Follow `Create React App`_ documentation for more info.
-Boostrap your project with following commands:
+Bootstrap your project with following commands:

    .. code-block:: shell